 Survivors who would NOT like further contact or information in regards to their sexual assault kit or case may contact the information line to Opt-Out of Notifications from local law enforcement agencies.

 Utah is excited to announce the launch of a statewide Sexual Assault Kit Tracking System.
 The tracking system will be mandated for use starting July 1, 2018.
 Any survivor of sexual assault in the state of Utah will be able to track the status and location of their sexual assault kit real time, creating complete transparency for survivors.
-The tracking system is currently live Check it out!
+The tracking system is currently live.
+To track your kit please copy and paste this URL: https://sakt.ps.utah.gov/sakt/status/

 The tracking system will also ensure that every sexual assault kit collect in Utah is sent for testing, unless the survivor specifically requests that their kit not be sent in for testing.